Skip to content

 When a user is added to an LDAP group in your directory, that user automatically inherits all of the permissions granted to that group within the system.
 The inverse is true as well, as the user will lose the granted permissions if they are ever removed from the group.
 No additional configuration or system updates are needed, as changes in your LDAP directory are automatically reflected.
 Thus, you do not need to manually manage individual user memberships when team structures change in your directory.

-To obtain a list of the groups in a team:
+To obtain a list of the groups in a team belonging to organization

-When you remove a group from an organization or team, all of the permissions granted to the users who were members of that group are revoked.
+When you remove a group from an organization, all of the permissions granted to the users who were members of that group are revoked.

 • Use groups to manage permissions for teams of users, rather than managing individual user permissions one by one.